Accessibility FAST

 Common Platform Guides

-Learn how to add alternative text to images in Office, Brightspace, H5P, Pressbooks, PDF, HTML, and other platforms.
+The following interactive demonstrates how to populate the alt text field in Office, Brightspace, H5P, Pressbooks, PDF, HTML, and other platforms.

 If you are not sure about an image, try viewing your content without the image.
 If no information is lost, you can mark the image as decorative.